stephen-oo-pf/SafetyShieldApp-master/src/view/dashboard/home/widget/UITimeKeeper.md

      - Minute circle handle to select and transform value to log.
      - Meridiem handle to check and transform value to log.

-4. Check the log value on the input display read from Top Bar | Clock Face handlers:
+4. Check the log value on the form input display read from Top Bar | Clock Face handlers:
      - Hour field value: "12" (default)
      - Minute field value: "00" (default)
      - Meridiem field value: "PM" (default)